27abdullah/Fight-Score-Live/README.md

 -   new client should only need redis info

+=== CHANGE IN APPROACH
+redis and server only out of sync when server goes down add delete to redis and removal from controller after fight is over add sync to master routes -> sync redis and game controller

+== TODO NEXT
+Model card-fight life cycle and track persistance

+====
+add sugar -> knockout animation, sub animation, robbery calculator!

 all socket stuff stored using one server: id/socketstuff

 memory: logic, {card ids → card name}